 - Free parking available to those who carpool on Sunday morning.
 Parking in this lot is permit only.
 You can pick up your permit at the P&G Health and Fitness Expo.
 Shuttle service after the race provided from near the Finish Line.
 The buses will run from 8:00 a.m. to 2:30 p.m.
 Download Carpool Parking Reservation Form.

 - In the finish line recovery area and Post Race Party in Yeatman’s Cove, look for the Recycling Stations staffed by Green Team volunteers.
-This year the Flying Pig will be have 5 different collection containers in each Recycling Station to collect your waste for disposal; plastic water bottles, compost (food waste along with paper cups), chip bags, Dole fruit cups, mylar blankets and trash.
+This year the Flying Pig will be have 5 different collection containers in each Recycling Station to collect your waste for disposal.
 The Green Team volunteers will assist you with the proper container for your waste.

 Sustainability, as the word suggests is the ability to sustain.
 In order to create a more sustainable living environment and protect the future of humankind, we must treat the earth as our garden and make sure we are giving back as much as we are taking.